 - Season to taste and serve – Season with additional salt and pepper, to taste.
 Serve garnished with all your favorite toppings!

-- If you plan to cook this soup in the slow cooker or Instant Pot, half the recipe so that it will fit into a 6-quart pot.
+- If you plan to cook this recipe in your slow cooker, half the recipe so that it will fit into a 6-quart pot.

 - You may use any creamer you like or no creamer at all.
-It's entirely up to you.
-Delicious additions include half and half, full cream, or coconut milk.
+It’s entirely up to you.
+Delicious additions include half and half, heavy cream, or coconut milk.

-- The broth or water should reach just below the top of the chopped vegetables - in other words enough for all the vegetables to cook in the broth.
+- The broth or water should reach just below the top of the chopped veggies – in other words enough for all the vegetables to simmer in the broth, but not so much that they are swimming in it.

 - You may want to let your vegetables and broth cool slightly before blending.
-If you're in a hurry, make sure to only fill half way and pulse before blending.
-If your mixture is too thick or you're having trouble blending, don't hesitate to add more vegetable broth until you reach your desired consistency.
+If you’re in a hurry, make sure to only fill your blender halfway and pulse before blending.
+If your mixture is too thick or you’re having trouble blending, don’t hesitate to add more vegetable broth or chicken stock until you reach your desired consistency.

 - Nutrition information does not include suggested toppings.